If you've blocked our ad, please consider unblocking it.

 - SeraphSong - An accessory which gradually restored your MP while equipped.
 It would have been rather useful, but given the Gold Stud reduces your MP cost to such a degree that MP restoration is rather trivial, this was probably rendered unnecessary.

 While all of these items are also in the DS port (some renamed), they're just as unused there and are not included in the in-game item list.
-Also, of these items only the Dark Saber and PicoMagnum are in the prototype; this means that the Graedus, Relic, and SeraphSong were added later, but inexplicably left unused.
+Also, of these items only the Dark Saber and PicoMagnum are in the prototype; this means that the Graedus, Relic, and SeraphSong were added later, but inexplicably still left unused.

 (Track 2-11 on the OST)

 Just as the name suggests, this was intended to be a secondary normal battle theme.
-It was used in the DS port for the monster arena.
+It was later used in the DS port for the monster arena.

 (Track 3-01 on the OST)